Skip to content

 8. Please read the EPPP Candidate Handbook on the ASPPB website.

-Requests for accommodations must be made in the application form.
-Requests for accommodations cannot be facilitated after the EPPP application is approved.
+The Association of State and Provincial Psychology Boards (ASPPB) indicates that test accommodations for the EPPP can be granted for “documented disabilities or impairments”.
+Registered provisional psychologists requiring accommodations for the EPPP are required to submit appropriate documentation at the time of application for the EPPP by uploading it to the online EPPP application before submitting it.
+Requests for accommodations cannot be facilitated after the EPPP application is approved by CAP.
 If accommodations are required after the EPPP application is approved, then a new application form must be submitted with a new payment.
 No exceptions will be made.

 EPPP Score Transfers